hacks-guide/Guide_Wii/docs/zh_CN/bluebomb.md

 6. Power off your console.

+#### Section II - Configuring Exploit

-7. Start your Linux distro, and ensure you are connected to the internet.
+1. Start your Linux distro, and ensure you are connected to the internet.

-8. Open the Terminal, and run the following commands:
+2. Open the Terminal, and run the following commands:

    ```shell
    wget https://wii.hacks.guide/assets/files/bluebomb-helper.sh